vd Brink Home Automations

 DIY Chair occupancy status

 I created a custom chair occupancy sensor based on a contact sensor.
-If you sit on it the contact sensor return off.
+If you sit on it, the contact sensor returns off.

 The normal value of the contact sensor needs to be inverted.